sezero/quakespasm/README.txt

   o  Unix users may need some extra libraries installed: libmad for MP3
      and libogg and libvorbis for OGG.

-  o  Use the "-nomusic" option to disable this feature.
+  o  Use the "-noextmusic" option to disable this feature.

   4. Compiling